-On September 27, NSTAR filed a third extension to the Interconnection Agreement with MMWEC for MMWEC's Stony Brook Generating Station located in Ludlow, Massachusetts.
-The extension provides that the IA, originally date August 1, 1979, will remain in effect until December 31, 2020 in order to allow the parties time to agree on terms and conditions for the continued interconnection of the Stony Brook generating facility to NSTAR's transmission system (the original IA, as recently extended, was to have expired on October 1, 2019).
-Comments on the third extension were due on or before October 18, 2019; none were filed.
-This matter is pending before the FERC.
+On November 5, the FERC accepted a third extension to the Interconnection Agreement between NSTAR and MMWEC for MMWEC's Stony Brook Generating Station located in Ludlow, Massachusetts.
+120 The extension provides that the IA, originally date August 1, 1979, will remain in effect until December 31, 2020, and allows the parties time to agree on terms and conditions for the continued interconnection of the Stony Brook generating facility to NSTAR's transmission system (the original IA, as recently extended, was to have expired on October 1, 2019).
+The letter order was not challenged and is final and unappealable.
+This proceeding is now concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).